Call-Me-Doc/Goob-lore/Lore Thunking/List Of Mods.md

 - -1 to speech when speaking with those experienced in the underworld's doing, as they know those are weapons. [this is basically any Synth who's been around awhile.] +2 to speech with anyone else.
 	Upgrades: [only one per set of ears]
 	- Swa7m
-		*Nearly an entire reconstruction of the ears themselves, with increased power enabling them to float higher, and allowing them to split into 5 smaller blades. these babies are gonna shred just about anyone like a swarm of angry bees.*
+		*Nearly an entire reconstruction of the ears themselves, with increased power enabling them to float higher, and allowing them to split into 5 smaller blades.
+These babies are gonna shred just about anyone like a swarm of angry bees.*
 		- Allows you to deploy each ear as an AOE radius of 5 tiles, dealing constant damage each to anyone who you don't permit to enter.
 	-